 The archdiocesan policies and procedures seek to highlight the importance that the Church places on the protection of children and vulnerable adults by specifying the actions and procedures that must be taken by parishes, chancery and pastoral support agencies in the archdiocese in regard to child protection.
 The Catholic Education Office, CatholicCare, Confraternity of Christian Doctrine and Marymead all have their own policy documents.

 New checks were introduced in the ACT in November 2012 and in NSW in 15 June 2013.
 Under the new check regimen in NSW:

 Both applications for a check & employer verifications will be done online.
 The check fee is free for volunteers & costs $80 for paid workers & self-employed people.

 The archdiocese will advise prospective employees/volunteers whether they need to apply for a check.
 Positions that require a check cannot be taken up until the check is verified.

-From November 2012 arrangements in the ACT will be as follows:
+From November 2012 arrangements in the ACT:

 This section contains data gathering instruments to allow the archdiocese to report to both church and civil authorities.
 The forms include: Annual Financial Return, Annual Parochial Return, Mass Count Template and Pastoral Revenue Statement.